AUTOMCAS/learning_journey/progress-tracker/week-1-and-2.md

 Test-driving, debugging, object-oriented design and pairing.

 ### Goals
 1. Learn to use basic **TDD** best practices.
 2. Learn to use basic **debugging** best practices.
 3.
 4. Learn to build software as a **pair.**

-### Plan
-General plan
-- Complete the Makers module introducing test-driving, debugging, object-oriented design and pairing.
-- Watch videos, attend workshops and pair with others to gain helpful insights, advice and tips.
--
-Specific plan

-1. Learn to use basic **TDD** best practices.
-2. Learn to use basic **debugging** best practices.
-3.
-4. Pair with a different partner every afternoon for at least 3 hours.

-From learning strategies (link?):
+### Learning strategies (link?) to help in achieving these:
 - Create diagrams to aid in understanding.
-- Identify key processes and principles as I go.
+- Identify and record key processes and principles as I go.
+(Learning doc link)
 - Repeat, recall and test myself on key processes and knowhow.

-### Evidence
-- Completed the relevant exercises and challenges from the Makers module: (LINK)
-- Videos of my challenge completion. (include coach feedback?)
-- DIAGRAM OF BASIC RSPEC
-- DESIGN METHOD TEMPLATE
+- Describe understanding and knowledge to others.